-What are Custom Campaigns?
+What Are Custom Goals?

-Written by Serghei Barbulat
+Written by Mitchell Bergin

 Updated over a week ago

-Custom Campaigns, on the other hand, are slightly different as they are a single-campaign goal type.
-They provide certain advantages and additional control in comparison to the multi-campaign goal types.
 As a result, they're more suited for experienced advertisers that have very specific, sophisticated strategies but can also be complementary to any existing multi-campaign goals you're running.

 1. Keyword Targeting: allows you to bid on specific keywords.